AEADataEditor/replication-template-development/sample-language-report.md

 The following text is added to the "Manuscript" section:

-> [REQUIRED] If making changes to the manuscript, please describe in a response letter to the Editor and Data Editor any deviations from the conditionally accepted version (as approved by the Editor), especially of key estimates or outcomes.
-Email that response letter to dataeditor@aeapubs.org, referencing the manuscript number.
+> [REQUIRED] If making changes to the manuscript, please describe in a response letter to the Editor and Data Editor any deviations from the conditionally accepted version (as approved by the Editor) and their impact, especially of key estimates or outcomes.
+Email that response letter to the Data Editor at dataeditor@aeapubs.org, referencing the manuscript number.